carstenheisterkamp/next-tldraw-yjs-liveblocks/README.md

 Liveblocks is a real-time collaboration infrastructure for developers. https://github.com/liveblocks

-Create an .env.local file in the root directory of your codebase.
+- Create an .env.local file in the root directory of your codebase.
-Create an account on liveblocks.io
+- Create an account on liveblocks.ioCreate a project
-Create a project
+- Copy your public key and secret key from the projects API Keys menu
-Copy your public key and secret key from the projects API Keys menu Add the keys to the environment variable in the .env.local file as follows:
+- Add the keys to the environment variable in the .env.local file as follows:

 `LIVEBLOCKS_PUBLIC_KEY="pk-your public key"`
 `LIVEBLOCKS_SECRET_KEY="sk-your secret key"`